ZekSurf/Zeks-SurfSchool/PROJECT_OVERVIEW.md

-# Zeko Surf School - Project Overview
+# Zek's Surf School - Project Overview

 ## 🏄‍♂️ Project Description

-**Zeko Surf School** is a modern, responsive web application built for a surf school business that specializes in teaching surfing lessons.
+**Zek's Surf School** is a modern, responsive web application built for a surf school business that specializes in teaching surfing lessons.
 The website combines e-commerce functionality with educational content and an AI-powered chat system to provide a comprehensive digital experience for surf enthusiasts.

 ### Business Model
 - Surf lesson booking system with personalized scheduling